 The following courses are required for admission to the program, in addition to completion of the general education courses required by the University of Wisconsin-La Crosse.
 (Applicants need to have completed or have registered for to be an eligible candidate.)
-All pre-requisite and general education courses should be completed prior to starting the radiation therapy program.
+All pre-requisite and general education courses must be completed prior to starting the radiation therapy program.

 Course Number Course Name Credits

 BIO 105 General Biology 4

 BIO 312-313 Human Anatomy & Physiology I & II 8

 CHM 103-104 General Chemistry I & II 10

 MTH 151 Pre-calculus 4

 STAT 145 Statistics 4

-PHY 125 or PHY 103 & 104 Physics for the Life Sciences or Fundamental Physics I or II 4-8
+PHY 134 or PHY 103 & 104+ Physics for Nuclear & Radiologic Sciences or General 4-8

+Physics I or II

-PSY 100 or SOC 110 or SOC General Psychology, Introduction to Sociology, or Social 3
+PSY 100 or SOC 110 or General Psychology, Introduction to Sociology, or 3

-120 Problems
+SOC 120 Social Problems